 On January 23, SSG.com said in a statement that the premium delivery service will be provided in the first quarter of 2022.
 The company will also showcase a secondhand market service for used luxury goods.
 SSG.com will connect customers who bought luxury goods from its online mall.

 The domestic secondhand market grew from four trillion won in 2008 to 20 trillion won in 2020, with more than 10 million people using secondhand market apps.
-The secondhand market platforms gained popularity when the first wave of a coronavirus pandemic swept across South Korea in 2020 because of logistic services' delivery delays.
+The secondhand market platforms gained popularity when the first wave of the COVID-19 pandemic swept across South Korea in 2020 because of logistic services' delivery delays.

 The online shopping mall will strengthen its "SSG Guarantee" system by increasing the number of authenticated luxury products from the current 10,000 to 30,000 in 2022.
 The NFT-based luxury goods authentication system will cover luxury brands such as Prada and Valentino.
 A special section that sells only "SSG Guarantee" products will be operated in the future.